-Deciding whether to report Sexual Violence may be difficult.
-Making a report to law enforcement is a decision left entirely up to the victim, and victims always have the right to decline to notify law enforcement.
-For those who want
+Deciding whether to report a crime may be difficult.
+Making a report of intimate partner violence, sexual assault, or stalking to law enforcement is a decision left entirely up to the victim, and victims always have the right to decline to notify law enforcement.
+For those who want to notify law enforcement, the Title IX Office is available to assist with this notification.
+Making a report to the Title IX office means the victim can be advised of their rights, resources available on and off campus, and university accommodations, and can be made without contacting law enforcement.